eunho26/eunho26.github.io/_projects/phd.md

 related_publications: true
 ---

-This project, led by Seungbin You, focuses on the design and development of a Plate Harmonic Reducer.
+This project, led by **Seungbin You**, focuses on the design and development of a Plate Harmonic Reducer.
+In addition, we have completed a follow-up study that further advances this concept by emphasizing the unique advantages demonstrated in the original results, and we are currently preparing for its presentation.

 ---
 > This study introduces a plate-type harmonic reducer as a novel alternative to conventional cup-type designs, achieving reduced axial thickness, increased torsional stiffness, and significantly lower deformation force.
 By implementing a **profiled-groove wave generator** and a split flexspline design, the work verifies both theoretical feasibility and practical realizability, demonstrated through a 3D-printed prototype experiment.